aayla-secura/mixnmatchttp/README.md

 # Internal TODO notes

+  * Access to `WebApp.parser`'s supparsers via instance attributes
   * Smarter way of merging endpoints with parent's (remembering which ones were explicitly set, and which inherited)
   * Move some code from `handlers.base` to `handlers.exc` and handlers.utils
   * Remove `_` prefix from class attributes
+  * Do not save expanded env variables to config file

 ## Possibly coming at some point